British Insects: the Genera of Orthoptera

 Classification.
 Suborder Ensifera; Superfamily Tettigonioidea; Tettigoniidae.

 Comments.
-The usual brachypterous form is readily distinguished from the consistently macropterous Platycleis.
+The usual brachypterous forms are readily distinguished from the consistently macropterous Platycleis.

 Contents